MichaelP35/RustBot/README.md

 1. **r.help**

-   Sends a DM to the user _which_ will include the list of available commands.
+   Sends a DM to the user that lists all available commands.

 2. **r.test**